fubar2/toolfactory-galaxy-docker/README.md

 the image without clearing out the old database and tools:

 1. runclean.sh will clear out the export/ directory before running.
 The first run may take 10-15 minutes to configure and start
-Galaxy, a toolshed and install the ToolFactory tool with dependencies.
+Galaxy, a toolshed and install the TF tool with dependencies.

 2. rundirty will *not* empty the export/ directory, so can start a previous instance although using docker stop and start is the best way to preserve a working container.